eliasacneto/api-cme/README.md

 This project includes an API that captures form data from the frontend, performs calculations based on these inputs, and sends recommendations back to the user.
 Additionally, it features a backend dashboard with secure login for the company, offering advanced lead and equipment management functionalities.

-Check the Landing page to collect informantion repository by [clicking here](https://github.com/eliasacneto/web-cme) <br/>
+→ Check the API repository [clicking here](https://github.com/eliasacneto/api-cme)<br/>Check the Landing page to collect informantion repository by [clicking here](https://github.com/eliasacneto/web-cme) <br/>
-Check the Manager Portal repository by [clicking here](https://github.com/eliasacneto/web-admin-cme)
+→ Check the API repository [clicking here](https://github.com/eliasacneto/api-cme)<br/>Check the Manager Portal repository by [clicking here](https://github.com/eliasacneto/web-admin-cme)

 ### Technologies Used